Keith Urban: Early life

-Urban was born on 26 October 1967 in Whangārei, New Zealand.
-He is the youngest son of Marienne and Robert "Bob" Urbahn.
+Urban was born on 26 October 1967 in Whangārei, Northland, New Zealand.
+He is the youngest son of Marienne and Robert Urban.
 At two years of age, Urban moved with his parents to Caboolture, Queensland, in Australia.
 Expressing an early interest in music, at four he was given a ukulele, and at six he took up the guitar.
 From an early age Urban's influences reflected the tastes of his parents, who enjoyed country music.
 His father owned a convenience store and put an ad for a guitar teacher in his shop window, which led to his taking guitar lessons from Sue McCarthy.
 He entered local competitions and acted in a local theatre company.
 Urban has said that his guitar playing was influenced by two rock guitarists, Mark Knopfler (Dire Straits) and Lindsey Buckingham (Fleetwood Mac).

 In 1980, Urban was a contestant on the Australian TV talent show New Faces.
 A few years later, he began making inroads into the Australian country music scene, with regular appearances on the Reg Lindsay Country Homestead TV programme, Mike McClellan's music programme, and various other TV programmes performing duets with Jenny Wilson, a girl from Brisbane.
+They called themselves Silver Spirit.
 They won a Golden Guitar award at the Tamworth Country Music Festival.
 Urban also performed regularly on stage at the Northern Suburbs Country Music Club in Bald Hills, where he was a member.
 He was in a band called Kids Country, which performed during school holidays at various venues and made appearances on the Reg Lindsey show and Conway Country.

+In 1990, Urban won the Star Maker talent quest at the Tamworth Country Music Festival, which led to a recording contract with EMI Music Australia.